 I am registered with The National Association of Certified Professional Midwives, California Association of Midwives, California College of Midwives.

 Currently, I am taking clients for Midwifery care for low-risk families planning home birth.

 When acting as Primary Midwife, I will be accompanied at your birth by a second midwife who is qualified by experience and credentialing.
 I am supported by my community and have the backing of several experienced & respected midwives who have spent years sharing their life's work with me.

 I live in Columbus, Ohio and serve the Central Ohio area.
-If you are interested in home birth, doula care, or placenta encapsulation and you live more than 90 minutes outside of the Columbus area, I am happy to refer you to or help you explore your options.
+If you are interested in home birth and you live more than 90 minutes outside of the Columbus area, I am happy to refer you to or help you explore your options.
 I am the mother of two adult women and grandmother to one (so far) little scientist.
 When I am not providing care to birthing families, I am cooking, traveling, gardening, painting, reading, or learning about a new area of interest.

 I am happy to provide a full educational background with cv and references upon request.